osmarks/website/blog/maghammer.md

 [^4]: FAISS has some helpful manuals [like this](https://github.com/facebookresearch/faiss/wiki/Guidelines-to-choose-an-index) describing the various forms available, although there are rather a lot of them which say slightly different things.

 [^5]: This is the size assuming optimal compression, but obviously the actual brain has many other concerns and isn't storing things that way.
 The actual hardware probably holds, very roughly, 10<sup>15</sup> bits.

+[^6]: The SQLite documentation describes use of [recursive common table expressions](https://www.sqlite.org/lang_with.html) to implement graph queries, but this, while cool, is not exactly pleasant and elegant.